 Please note that only breakfast and dinner are provided on this project and lunch needs to be purchased at the hospital or clinic volunteers are placed at, for a very affordable price.

-The aim of the Dentistry project is to offer volunteers the opportunity to work under the guidance and mentorship of leading dental professionals within small dental clinics.
-Kerala is well known for having a good depth of leading cosmetic and general practice dentists and this project provides current dental students with access to observe leading mentors in local clinics.
+The aim of the Dentistry project is to offer volunteers the opportunity to work under the guidance and mentorship of a leading dental professional within small dental clinics.
+Kerala is well known for having a good depth of leading cosmetic and general practice dentists and this project provides current dental students with access to observe a dental professional in a local clinic.

 Volunteers are required to be current dental students with the project offers a unique opportunity to be exposed to working conditions that may be very different from your home country.
 Volunteers on this project can expect to take a shadowing or assisting role, as regulations mean that independent patient care is very restricted.
 It is therefore important that volunteers have realistic expectations with regards to the work they will be doing.

 When volunteering as a group you may also have the opportunity to work alongside local dentists to conduct large-scale dental check-ups and occasionally campaigns in schools.

 The Dentistry project has a minimum duration of 2 weeks and a surcharge of US$50 (approximately £40) per week applies to this program, which covers the supervision fees to local clinics and any materials required.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.

 Special Needs Care